Bill Maher Comments On Stan Lee’s Death, Says Trump Was Elected By Country That Thinks Comics Are ‘Important’

-Bill Maher drew flak from social media users with a recent blog post, where he commented on the recent death of Marvel Comics co-founder Stan Lee and took shots at how today’s people continue to enjoy comic books into adulthood.
+Bill Maher drew flak from social media users with a recent blog post, where he commented on the death of Marvel Comics co-founder Stan Lee and took shots at how today’s people continue to enjoy comic books into adulthood.
 He also suggested that the election of President Donald Trump would have only been possible in a country where comics are an “important” part of everyday life.

 In a post published Friday on the Real Time with Bill Maher Blog, the outspoken television personality discussed Lee’s death earlier this week at the age of 95 and how many people took to social media to eulogize the Marvel icon’s passing and remember his contributions to pop culture.
 While Maher stressed that he isn’t against the concept of comic books and admitted that he did read them on occasion during his childhood, he added that most people believed back then that comics were something people outgrew once they reached a certain age and moved on to “big-boy books without the pictures.”